 Hooksett is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Hooksett enrolled in college, Hooksett has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The population of Hooksett is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.45% of adults in Hooksett have a bachelor's degree or even advanced degree.
+The citizens of Hooksett are very well educated compared to the average community in the nation: 38.45% of adults in Hooksett have a bachelor's degree or even advanced degree.

 The per capita income in Hooksett in 2018 was $38,778, which is middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $155,112 for a family of four.